Estimated reading time: 11 minutes

 Everybody wants their clever posts to go viral, or for their website to become the next big thing.
 However, those goals are difficult to achieve because they lack definition.
 Before you “go viral”, for example, you need to know what that really means to you and your business.
 This is why having KPIs in your marketing strategy is not only extremely important, but also extremely effective.

-In “What is KPI and ROI in digital marketing,” we shared that “KPI” stands for “Key Performance Indicators”.
-Much like in any part of business, KPIs are the marketing metrics; they indicate sales growth, improvement in site traffic, or a rise in click through rate, among others.
+Much like in any part of business, key performance indicators are the measuring metrics of your marketing campaigns; they indicate sales growth, improvement in site traffic, or a rise in click through rate, among others.
 They are the indicators of success or failure for any area of business or marketing you can think of.

 Not only that, but they also help you and your search marketing team speak the same language.
 They define specific goals that your marketing or sales team can point to and say, “Yes, we’ve reached those,” or “No, we have more work to do.”

 KPIs set expectations, qualify the most important values to the marketing team, and quantify the growth needed for success.